mattvinks/spark-labs/06-mllib/kmeans/README.md

 What is the WSSSE value when K = 32?
 Can you explain? :-)

 Make a note of the "wall clock time. " We will optimize this later.
+This can be done by setting sc.setLogLevel("INFO") and measuring the time.

 ##Step 7: Optimize Script